 9:30 - 10:45 a.m.

 We live so much of our lives in our heads and on our phones, remembering the past and dreaming of the future.
 It’s a virtual life, a life lived in the ether.
-Yet our experiences are shaped by the bodies we inhabit: a body that is seen, defined, and received by others.
-In this course, students will explore—through writing that is critical and creative—what it means to move through the world embodied.
+Yet our experiences are shaped by the bodies we inhabit: bodies that are seen, defined, and received by others.
+In this course, we will explore — through writing that is critical and creative — what it means to move through the world embodied.
 How does living in a female, male, black, trans, young, or differently-abled body shape our perspective?
-How are science and technology (chimeras, AI) challenging the way we think about the human body?
-We’ll take in the 57th Carnegie International, an exhibit of contemporary art from around the world, and there explore the way bodies show up in the art being made now.
-We’ll also venture downtown for a performance or gallery trip.
+How are social movements and science changing the way we think about ourselves and others?
+In addition to reading and writing about art and the body, we’ll visit the Carnegie Museum and attend a live performance downtown.
+Expect to be enlivened and challenged as a writer and human being.

 Tuesday and Thursday